swarmstack/swarmstack/README.md

 * _This deploys or redeploys the swarmstack DevOps monitoring stack to the Docker swarm cluster.
 This includes installing or updating NetData on each node in order for Prometheus to collect metrics from it._

+### Updating

+If you make changes to the local service configuration files in /usr/local/src/localswarmstack/, such as altering Prometheus configuation or rules, you can run the [up](https://github.com/swarmstack/swarmstack/blob/master/up) script which will cause swarm to update only the services where configuration changes are detected.
+There is a similar script [up-singlebox](https://github.com/swarmstack/swarmstack/blob/master/up-singlebox) for these users as well.

 ---

 ## MONITORING ALERTING AND LOGGING